matyaspopela/Cognitiv/README.md

 pip install -r requirements.txt
 ```

+This installs the Flask server along with the MongoDB driver (`pymongo`).

 ### Step 4: Hardware Assembly

 1. Connect sensors to ESP32 following the wiring diagram above